CannyChiu/StudentFieldGuidetoFirstJob/README.md

 <h1>[WIP]1.
 But what is networking really? </h1>

 I am sure that this answer comes up a lot, but I do believe that students who make an effort to network while in school set themselves up for success.
 Networking is an opportunity to learn more about the industry, learn of new job opportunities (before they are posted) and get insights from employers on how to stand out as a candidate.
 It should be noted that networking needs to be authentic and should be long-term focused.
 You should be connecting with people in order to build genuine relationships based on shared professional interests & values rather than the sake of securing a summer job.

+I find that when I tell students to "network", they automatically assume it's going to a stuffy career fair with thousands of people.
+There's nothing wrong with this approach either, but as an introvert, I actually much prefer 1:1 conversations more than anything.
+If you're looking to find 1:1 coffee opportunities, some organizations to check out:
+* Your local university or college's alumni program.
+* Reaching out to speakers at your local community tech event or meet.up
+* Sites like Ten Thousand Coffees or ADPlist where you can get matched with professionals in the career path you're interested in

 Networking doesn’t always have to be a stuffy career fair.
 As an introvert, I much preferred coffee chats.
 Not sure where to find people to connect with?
 Check out: Ten Thousand Coffees.
 <h1>2.[WIP] Discovering Jobs</h1>

 * Campus Career Centres